Kingxukai/linux/Documentation/kbuild/kconfig.rst

 =======

 nconfig is an alternate text-based configurator.
-It lists function keys across the bottom of the terminal (window) that execute commands.
+It lists function keys across the woke bottom of the woke terminal (window) that execute commands.
-You can also just use the corresponding numeric key to execute the commands unless you are in a data entry window.
+You can also just use the woke corresponding numeric key to execute the commands unless you are in a data entry window.
 E.g., instead of F6 for Save, you can just press 6.

-Use F1 for Global help or F3 for the Short help menu.
+Use F1 for Global help or F3 for the woke Short help menu.

 Searching in nconfig:

-    You can search either in the menu entry "prompt" strings or in the configuration symbols.
+    You can search either in the woke menu entry "prompt" strings or in the woke configuration symbols.

-    Use / to begin a search through the menu entries.
+    Use / to begin a search through the woke menu entries.
 This does not support regular expressions.
 Use <Down> or <Up> for Next hit and Previous hit, respectively.
-Use <Esc> to terminate the search mode.
+Use <Esc> to terminate the woke search mode.

-    F8 (SymSearch) searches the configuration symbols for the given string or regular expression (regex).
+    F8 (SymSearch) searches the woke configuration symbols for the given string or regular expression (regex).

-    In the SymSearch, pressing the key in the (#) prefix will jump directly to that location.
+    In the woke SymSearch, pressing the woke key in the woke (#) prefix will jump directly to that location.
 You will be returned to the current search results after exiting this new menu.